tony-aw/broadcast/README.md

   ‘R’ unnecessarily allocated too much memory in array operations?
 - `abind::abind()` being too slow, or ruining the structure of recursive arrays?
-- that there is no built-in way to cast or pivot arrays?
+- that there is no array analogy to `data.table::dcast()`?
+- difficulties in handling nested lists?
 - that certain ‘Numpy’ operations have no equivalent operation in ‘R’?

 If you answered “YES” to any of the above, ‘broadcast’ may be the ‘R’ -